 If you know someone who is experiencing food insecurity or a lack of access to food, there is help.
 The Dean of Students’ Office and campus partners have collaborated to create a resource list for CWRU students who may be food insecure.

 Students are highly encouraged to work directly with their instructor about the questions and/or issues with a course.
 If this needs to escalate, you may reach out to Dean Scott Wilkes for grade grievances.
-Dean Andrea Porter is also available to consult with students who are experiencing difficulties in the classroom.
 The Office of Equity is a campus resource for students who need to report concerns

 If you’re a student living on campus this semester and using a meal plan, there are a variety of dining options available.
 Meal swipes are accepted at university dining halls, as well as several retail locations across campus for breakfast, lunch, dinner and snacks.

 - Carlton Commons: Breakfast, lunch and dinner